dhedlund/injectus/README.md

 (http://www.rubyinside.com/ruby-1-9-3-faster-loading-times-require-4927.html).

 ### Future Viability
-This could be a viable project if it was possible to
+This could be a viable project if it was possible to:
 * reliably track the load order of all source files compiled into instruction sequences
 * load a bytecode sequence directly into the VM without first unmarshalling into ruby objects